billythekid/awesome-aberdeen/README.md

 ## ☕️ Cafés & Coffee Shops

 * [Mad Penguin](https://www.facebook.com/madpenguingelato/) - An artisan gelateria and some of the best coffee in the city.
-* [The Coffee Apothecary](http://www.thecoffeeapothecary.co.uk/) - A lovely wee café in Udny, probably *the* best coffee outside of the city.
+* [The Coffee Apothecary](http://www.thecoffeeapothecary.co.uk/) - A lovely wee café in Udny, probably *the* best coffee in the Shire.

 ## ⛰ Exploring